 Kids are increasingly tech-savvy these days, and even a toddler will manage to use your Android smartphone or tablet in ways you didn't know were possible.
 Apart from running up a heavy bill in app and game purchases, this means your children may also be at risk from online predators and adult content.
-Here we show you how to set up sensible parental controls, and explain the new restricted profiles feature added to Android Jelly Bean 4.3.
+Here we show you how to set up sensible parental controls, and explain the restricted profiles feature (for tablets) added to Android Jelly Bean 4.3.
+You can create a restricted profile on an Android smartphone, but you can only have multiple user profiles on phones running Lollipop or later.

-Released only last week, Android 4.3 and its restricted profiles feature adds a new dimension to the user profiles feature that appeared in version 4.2.
-Tablets running Android 4.2 or later can be configured with multiple user accounts, allowing you to turn your Jelly Bean tablet into a family PC with unique environments for every member of the household.
+Android 4.3 saw the introduction of restricted profiles adding a new dimension to the user profiles feature that appeared in version 4.2.
+Tablets (but not smartphones) running Android 4.2, 4.3 or 4.4 can be configured with multiple user accounts, allowing you to turn your Jelly Bean tablet into a family PC with unique environments for every member of the household.
 In Android 4.3, restricted profiles lets the device administrator control the app permissions of each user profile, which could help you to keep your child safe.
-See Android Advisor.

 Step 2.
 If you haven't done so already, you'll be prompted to set up a screen lock for your device.
 Tap Set lock, then choose to use either a pattern, PIN or password lock and follow the instructions.
 Also see: How to unlock an Android phone or tablet.